 |Module specification||Module approved to run in 2019/20|

 |Credit rating for module||15|

 |School||School of Social Sciences|

 The teaching and learning strategy for this module is intended to stimulate the student’s interest in and knowledge of issues and debates on religion and the social sciences.
 Delivery is through a combination of lectures, seminars, tutorials, case studies and workshops allowing students to be actively involved in the learning process and develop their own learning style.
 The lecture programme provides the underpinning theoretical foundation in the subject area and thinking skills are developed through complementary activities including case studies, workshops, seminars and tutorials.
 Students are expected to complement formal teaching with self directed reading and completion of specified assignments.
 The module will also promote the student’s self management and a reflective approach to their learning.
-Teaching and learning is integrated with the assessment and in accordance with the Faculty learning and teaching strategy.
-Students will also be given opportunities to use appropriate resources and technology available.
+Students will also be given opportunities to use a wide range of appropriate resources available on WebLearn.